think-in-universe/gitcoin-grants-analysis/README.md

 Add more data sources

+1. We need to incorporate more data from Gitcoin activities to understand the behaviors of the users.
-1. More datasets about the activities data on social media, GitHub, etc. of the projects leads and fund contributors are necessary to analyze the bias towards social impact and the further investigation about the offchain collusion.
+1. More datasets about the activities data on social media, GitHub, etc. of the projects leads and fund contributors are necessary to analyze the bias towards social impact and the do further investigation about the offchain collusion.

 Generalize the research